checkly/docs.checklyhq.com/site/content/docs/monitoring/check-results.md

 1. The initial failed attempt
 2. The final result (which may have failed or succeeded)

-By selecting a check run all data and assets are available for inspection for each attempt.
+When selecting a check run, all data and assets are available for inspection for each attempt.

 <!-- @TODO: add a video navigating through the tabs -->